 - Get a Google account if you don't already have one

-To inspect your site and check for any potential problems, install Google's Tag Assistant.
-If there is an issue such as multiple tracking scripts, you'll see an error message when you visit your site, for example:
+To check for any potential problems with your site's tracking scripts, install Google's Tag Assistant.
+If Tag Assistant detects an issue, then you'll see an error message when you visit your site.
+For example:

 - Error: Detected both ga.js and dc.js scripts which will make tracking ambiguous.